For many years Dr. Rebecca Cole

 which primarily gave advice for women in the health care of their families.

-Dr. Rebecca Davis Lee Crumpler died in 1895 in Fairview, Massachusetts.
+Dr. Rebecca Davis Lee Crumpler died on March 9, 1895 in Hyde Park and was buried in nearby Fairview Cemetery.
 Though her story was long forgotten, today she is honored for her groundbreaking achievements.
 In 1989 Saundra Maass-Robinson, M.D. and Patricia Whitley, M.D. founded the Rebecca Lee Society, an organization which supports and promotes black women physicians.

 Sarah K. A. Pfatteicher, "Crumpler, Rebecca Davis Lee," American National Biography Online, Feb.
 2000.; http://www.pbs.org/wgbh/amex/partners/early/e_pioneers_crumpler.html; http://rlsonline.org/53350_12922.asp